tda-qchem/tda-qchem-examples/docs/LiH_MICD.md

 * MICD-related data in VTI format:

-    * Omega function derived from the magnetically-induced current density vector corresponding to the perturbation of the magnetic field applied perpendicularly to the Li-H bond: `start_data_omega_bz.vti` file in [the repository](https://github.com/tda-qchem/tda-qchem-examples/tree/main/data/LiH_MICD/vti/start_data_omega_bz.vti) and on [zenodo](https://zenodo.org/record/7446735#.Y8E2dtKZNhF); data description:
+    * Omega function derived from the magnetically-induced current density vector corresponding to the perturbation of the magnetic field applied perpendicularly to the Li-H bond: `start_data_omega_bz.vti` file in [the repository](https://github.com/tda-qchem/tda-qchem-examples/tree/main/data/LiH_MICD/vti/start_data_omega_bz.vti) and on [zenodo](https://doi.org/10.5281/zenodo.8223992); data description:
         * `omega_bz` - corresponds to Omega function calculated for the magnetic field applied perpendicularly to the Li-H bond ("bz");
         * `bz_wz` - corresponds to the "z"-component of the curl of the current density vector induced by the magnetic field applied perpendicularly to the Li-H bond ("bz"); it is a zz-component of the vorticity tensor.

-    * The elements of the magnetically-induced current density vector corresponding to the perturbation of the magnetic field applied perpendicularly to the Li-H bond are on the `start_data_bz.vti` file in [the repository](https://github.com/tda-qchem/tda-qchem-examples/tree/main/data/LiH_MICD/vti/start_data_bz.vti) and on [zenodo](https://zenodo.org/record/7446735#.Y8E2dtKZNhF); the "x"/"y"/"z" elements of this vector are marked as  `bz_jx`, `bz_jy`, `bz_jz`, respectively.
+    * The elements of the magnetically-induced current density vector corresponding to the perturbation of the magnetic field applied perpendicularly to the Li-H bond are on the `start_data_bz.vti` file in [the repository](https://github.com/tda-qchem/tda-qchem-examples/tree/main/data/LiH_MICD/vti/start_data_bz.vti) and on [zenodo](https://doi.org/10.5281/zenodo.8223992); the "x"/"y"/"z" elements of this vector are marked as  `bz_jx`, `bz_jy`, `bz_jz`, respectively.

-    * Additionally, on [zenodo](https://zenodo.org/record/7446735#.Y8E2dtKZNhF), we also share the VTI file which contains all the elements of the full MICD tensor (`startdatajbtensor.vti` file).
+    * Additionally, on [zenodo](https://doi.org/10.5281/zenodo.8223992), we also share the VTI file which contains all the elements of the full MICD tensor (`start_data_jb_tensor.vti` file).

 ### ParaView